Four Garrisons of Anxi

 Tang campaigns against the city-states in the Western Regions.

-The Four Garrisons of Anxi were Chinese military garrisons installed by the Tang dynasty in the Tarim Basin between 648 and 658.
-They were stationed at the Indo-European city-states of Qiuci (Kucha), Yutian (Hotan), Shule (Kashgar) and Yanqi (Karashahr) in modern Xinjiang.
-The Protectorate General to Pacify the West was headquartered in Qiuci.
+The Four Garrisons of Anxi (Four Garrisons to Pacify the West) were Chinese military garrisons installed by the Tang dynasty in the Tarim Basin between 648 and 658.
+They were stationed at the Indo-European city-states of Qiuci (Kucha), Yutian (Hotan), Shule (Kashgar) and Yanqi (Karashahr) or Suiye (Suyab) in modern Xinjiang.
+For a period from 670-693, the Protectorate General to Pacify the West was headquartered in Suiye (Suyab in modern Kyrgyzstan), listed as one of the four garrisons from 679 to 719 instead of Yanqi, before moving back to Qiuci in 693 for the remainder of the duration of the Four Garrisons, which were conquered by the Tibetan Empire in 790.

 History

 The Anxi Protectorate was created in Xi Prefecture (Gaochang) after the Tang dynasty successfully annexed the oasis kingdom in 640.
 The protectorate was moved to Qiuci in 648 after the Tang dynasty defeated Kucha.
 However, due to local unrest with support from the Western Turkic Khaganate the Tang protector general was assassinated, and the protectorate was moved back to Xi Prefecture in 651.
 When the Tang dynasty defeated the Western Turkic Khaganate in 658, the protectorate headquarter was moved back to Qiuci.
 The full establishment of the Four Garrisons, and with them a formal Tang military protectorate over the Tarim Basin, is therefore dated to 658 after Ashina Helu's defeat.
+The oasis states of Yutian (Khotan), Shache (Yarkand), Shule (Kashgar), Qiuci (Kucha), and Yanqi (Karasahr) retained their ruling families but garrisons were placed in the cities and they answered to the Protector-General of Anxi.

 Following the decline of Turkic hegemony over the region, the Tibetan Empire became the primary contender for power with the Tang dynasty.
-The Tibetan Empire repeatedly invaded the Tarim Basin and neighboring kingdoms.
+The Tibetan Empire repeatedly invaded the Tarim Basin and neighboring kingdoms in 670.
 The Western Regions were highly contested, and ownership of areas switched repeatedly between Tibetan Empire and the Tang dynasty.
-During this period the protectorate headquarter was moved to Suiye, also known as Suyab, The Tang achieved relative stability after 692 and moved the protectorate back to Qiuci where it remained until the protectorate's demise in the 790s.
+During this period the protectorate headquarter was moved to Suiye, also known as Suyab.
+The Tang achieved relative stability after 692 and moved the protectorate back to Qiuci where it remained until the protectorate's demise in the 790s.
+Suiye was listed as one of the four garrisons from 679 to 719 before it was captured by the Turgesh khagan Suluk.
+The Tang recaptured Suiye in 748 and destroyed it.
+According to the Old Book of Tang, Shule had been destroyed by the Tibetans.
+However by 698, envoys from the king of Shule offered gifts to the Tang.
+The Tang later sent someone to bestow investiture on the king of Shule in 728.